 AACDS does not currently offer injecting courses for dentists.
 Please contact firstname.lastname@example.org for further information about cosmetic injectable training for dentists.

 - I HAVE NOT FINISHED MY PREREQUISITE QUALIFICATION YET AND/OR I'M NOT REGISTERED WITH AUSTRALIAN HEALTH PRACTITIONER REGULATION AGENCY YET, CAN I ENROL?

-You MUST complete a prerequisite qualification before enrolling in any of the AACDS Graduate Diplomas or Graduate Certificate, however you can enrol in the 10510NAT Advanced Diploma of Cosmetic Dermal Science first and then and then transfer to a Graduate Diploma upon completion of your prerequisite qualification and/or registration with AHPRA.
+You MUST complete a prerequisite qualification before enrolling in the AACDS Graduate Diploma, however you can enrol in the 10510NAT Advanced Diploma of Cosmetic Dermal Science first and then transfer to a Graduate Diploma upon completion of your prerequisite qualification and/or registration with AHPRA.